surniaulula/wpsso/readme.txt

 = 17.6.0-dev.3 =

 (2023/12/22) Added support for default title and description values from Rank Math settings.
+Improved expansion of inline variables in Schema markup.

 = 17.5.0 =